jorop/landscaping-docs/docs/landscapinginfos.md

 > There is no guarantee, that other file types work.
 Trying to import other files than what GDAL supports will crash the Unreal Editor.

-### Override Raster Data Scale (UE4)

-DEPRECATED in UE5 - see `Override Landscape Scale` below!

-For special purpouses, if one wishes to create World Composition with a different scale than the real world scale, the Raster Data Scale can be overwritten with `Override Raster Data Scale`.
-Raster Data Scale effects both, the scale of the final Landscape imported from DTM files and the points of the Shapefile.

-> The scale of the resulting Landscape has always to be uniform, otherwise the collision will be screwed.

-The base `Scale Factor` is only set after import of a Landscape or World Composition.
-The scale of a single Landscape can of course always be changed through Unreal Engines native features.

-### Override Landscape Scale
+### Landscape Scale Factor

-For special purpouses, if one wishes to create World Partition with a different scale than the real world scale, the Landscape Scale can be overwritten with `Override Landscape Scale`.
+For special purpouses, if one wishes to create World Partition with a different scale than the real world scale, the Landscape Scale can be overwritten with `Landscape Scale Factor`.
 Landscape Scale effects both, the scale of the final Landscape imported from DTM files and the points of the Shapefile.

-> The scale of the resulting Landscape will took as is -> e.g. if `Override Landscape Scale` is set to 50/50/50 the scale of the landscape will be set to this value.
+> The internal calculated scale of the resulting Landscape will be multiplied with this value.
+E.g. if the value is set to 0.5 the resulting Landscape size will be halved.

-See `Landscape Scale` below.
-It will show what Scale will be used after selecting a dataset.
-Considering this value, `Override Landscape Scale` can set to scale the Landscape proportionally.

 The scale of a single Landscape can of course always be changed through Unreal Engines native features.
+Changing it with unreal engine native features will however make it necessary to also change `Vector Data Scale` accordingly.

 ### Use Precise Scale

 Wheter to use precise scale (float).
 Default is false. -> Please note using precise scale can lead to gaps between Landscapes.
 Can be set to true savely if only a single Landscape without World Partition is imported.

+## Shapefile

 ### Vector Data Scale

 Like Landscape Scale, the points of the Shapefile can be scaled independently.
 The `Vector Data Scale` let's you specify at which scale the Vector Data should be imported.

-> If you set `Vector Data Scale` the value of `Override Landscape Scale` will be ignored for Shapefiles.
+> If you set `Vector Data Scale` the value of `Landscape Scale Factor` will be ignored for shapefiles.

 ### Draw Vector Data Debug